-Helmholtz Graduate Schools provide an umbrella structure for PhD candidates from different domains.
+Helmholtz Graduate Schools provide an umbrella structure for PhD candidates from different research areas at a Center.
 The PhD candidates work in research teams and exchange ideas in seminars, lectures and internships.
-Furthermore, they receive interdisciplinary training.
+Furthermore, they receive professional training and career development support.